oxidize-rb/rb-sys/book/src/introduction.md

 While C extensions offer flexibility and minimal dependencies, Rust extensions provide a superior developer experience with improved safety guarantees and access to a rich ecosystem of libraries.

+## Real-World Examples

+These gems demonstrate rb-sys in action:

+- [lz4-ruby](https://github.com/yoshoku/lz4-ruby) - LZ4 compression library with rb-sys
+- [wasmtime-rb](https://github.com/bytecodealliance/wasmtime-rb) - WebAssembly runtime with rb-sys and Magnus
+- [oxi-test](https://github.com/oxidize-rb/oxi-test) - Canonical example of how to use rb-sys (minimal, fully tested, cross-compiled)
+- [blake3-ruby](https://github.com/oxidize-rb/blake3-ruby) - Fast cryptographic hash function with full cross-platform support

+## Supported Toolchains

+- Ruby: 2.6+ (for full compatibility with Rubygems)
+- Rust: 1.65+

+## Dependencies

+To build a Ruby extension in Rust, you'll need:

+- Ruby development headers (usually part of ruby-dev packages)
+- Rust (via rustup)
+- libclang (for bindgen)
+  - On macOS: `brew install llvm`
+  - On Linux: `apt-get install libclang-dev`

+## Getting Help

+If you have questions, please join our [Slack channel][chat] or [open an issue on GitHub][issues].

 ## Contributing to this book

 This book is open source!
 Find a typo?
 Did we overlook something? [**Send us a pull request!**][repo].
 Help wanted!

+## License

+rb-sys is licensed under either:

+- Apache License, Version 2.0
+- MIT license

+at your option.

 ## Next Steps